averageencoreenjoer/ua-bypass-bot/README.md

 **A) Create a Proxy List**

-Create a file at `src/proxy.txt`.
+Create a file at `proxies.txt`.
 Add your proxies to this file, one per line, in the format `http://user:pass@host:port`.
 The bot will not start if this file is empty and `--use-proxy` is enabled.

 **B) Set up Environment Variables** (Optional)